openid-provider-commands September 2025

 If the Command Token is valid, the RP responds with an application/json media type that MUST include:

-• commands_supported: a JSON array of Commands the RP supports.
+• commands_supported (REQUIRED): A JSON array of Commands the RP supports.
 The metadata value MUST be included.

 The response MAY also include any OAuth Dynamic Client Registration Metadata TBD IANA reference

-The RP MAY provide a different response for different iss Claim values, and for different tenant Claim values.
+The RP MAY provide a different response for different iss or tenant values.

 Following is a non-normative example of Command Response for a Metadata Command: